 General James Clapper, former United States Director of National Intelligence and the National Geospatial-Intelligence Agency (NGA), once said "everything happens somewhere."
 He stressed that there are aspects of time and place to every intelligence problem.
 In this course, you will examine how time and place work with general intelligence techniques to create geospatial intelligence.
 You will learn and apply critical thinking skills, structured analytical techniques, and other intelligence methods in a geospatial context.
 You'll also learn how to reduce personal and organizational bias by conducting an Analysis of Competing Hypotheses, by R. Heuer, a 45-year veteran of the CIA.
 As a result, you will be better prepared for the world of geospatial intelligence analysis.

-This course is part of the following programs: Graduate Certificate in Geospatial Intelligence Analytics, Master of Professional Studies in Homeland Security, and Masters of Geographic Information Systems.
+This resource is part of the following programs: Graduate Certificate in Geospatial Intelligence Analytics, Master of Professional Studies in Homeland Security, Master of Science In Spatial Data Science, and Masters of Geographic Information Systems.